 Due to the way train fares are calculated in Thailand, Special Express services are very expensive for short trips because to all the supplements you have to pay on top of the "distance" price.

-These Shuttle trains now consist of four third class, fan cooled coaches (previously there were just two 2nd class air-conditioned coaches).
+These Shuttle trains now consist of third class, fan cooled coaches (previously there were just two 2nd class air-conditioned coaches).

 The one-way fare for these trains is now 50 Thai Baht since the introduction of the 3rd class carriages (previously 70 Thai Baht).

 Tickets are only sold from the station ticket counter - no online booking for these trains is available.

 Once you arrive at the final station inside Malaysia, you will have to go through passport control.

 First you have to get stamped out of Thailand, then in to Malaysia.

 You will also usually have your bags checked by the Malaysian Immigration Officers.

 Once your passport is stamped, if you want to continue your journey by train, go upstairs to the KTM ticket counter.

 There is also a canteen here if you want to get a bite to eat or drink.